Wander Franco Player Props: Rays vs. Rangers

 Wander Franco At The Plate

-- Franco has an OPS of .792, fueled by an OBP of .340 and a team-best slugging percentage of .452 this season.
+- Franco leads Tampa Bay in slugging percentage (.447) thanks to 37 extra-base hits.

-- Among qualifying batters in MLB play, he ranks 38th in batting average, 55th in on-base percentage, and 59th in slugging.
+- Among the qualified hitters in MLB action, he ranks 45th in batting average, 61st in on-base percentage, and 61st in slugging.

-- He has scored a run in 39 games this season, with multiple runs 11 times.
+- He has scored in 39 games this season, with multiple runs 11 times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.